HandshakeOrg/handshake/README.md

 # Getting Started
 - Clone this repository to your local machine.
-- Ensure that python and node is install on your system
+- Ensure that Python and Node is installed on your system

 # Setting up the backend
 - Use the terminal or command prompt and navigate to the server directory
 - Create a virtual environment in handshake directory using this code:

-**For windows**
+**For Windows**
 ```bash
 python -m venv venv
 .\venv\Scripts\activate.bat